srid/neuron/guide/tutorial.md

 ## What's next?

-Read [[2011402]] next to learn all the concepts and features in Neuron.
+Read [[guide]] next to learn all the concepts and features in Neuron.